ceph-osd: some flags are not documented in the help output

 The end user should not need to be aware where the flags are coming from.
 But if they are available and they can be used, they should be documented in the output.

-#8 Updated by Greg Farnum 11 months ago
+#8 Updated by Greg Farnum about 1 year ago

 Hmm, part of the problem is that these options are generically available as members of config_opts, but they take on particular importance when formatting an OSD.
 We don't have any defined way of inheriting option descriptions or specifying which ones we want to list -- because we definitely don't want to specify all the many hundreds of them in every help text!